TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 ## Function of the Subsystem

-This subsystem is responsible for ensuring the induction heater is able to produce accurate temperature outputs based on user-specified power inputs.
-This subsystem ensures that customer specifications are met accurately and reliably utilizing closed loop feedback.

-The heat generation subsystem primarily focuses on ensuring the output temperature is reached and providing critical information specified by the customer such as total power consumed and total temperature rise of the metal.
-This subsystem serves as the basis for correcting any errors in the output to best meet customer specifications.
+The Heat Generation Subsystem is the part of the project that contols the induction heating.
+This subsystem ensures that customer specifications are met accurately and reliably by utilizing closed loop feedback to compare the actual temperature of the pipe to the reference temperature inferred from user-specified power inputs.
+This subsystem provides information critical to meeting customer specifcations such as the total temperature rise of the metal.
+The Heat Generation Subsystem primarily consists of the thermocouples used to measure the temperature of the pipe and the PID control logic implemented using software to reduce error and ensure consistent results.

 ## Specifications and Constraints